Christian-McGowan/BeeMO_Bot/README.md

 BeeMo is a fully offline, privacy-respecting voice assistant developed as a personal project.
 Designed to act as a responsive and context-aware conversational agent, BeeMo uses open-source tools to provide speech recognition, intelligent responses, and realistic voice synthesis — all without sending a single byte to the cloud.

-Whether you're experimenting with LLMs, building secure tools, or just want a fun voice bot that works without surveillance, BeeMo is built for you.

 ---

 ## 🧠 Key Features